Center-for-Research-Libraries/crl-serials-validator/README.md

 There are test input files in the `test_inputs` folder.
 Copy some or all of them into the `input` folder to use them.

-### Planned updates

-* The next version of the CRL Serials Validator will have a full (non command line) GUI, and by default will run in graphical mode.
-* We will have a binary (.exe file) release of the CRL Serials Validator for Windows, so it can be run by clicking an icon rather than opening a command line.

 ### Other documentation